gilbert215/MagicArticulate/README.md

 <br />

 ## News
+- 2025.4.18: We have updated the preprocessed dataset to exclude entries with skinning issues (118 from the training and 3 from the test, whose skinning weight row sums fell below 1) and duplicated joint names (2 from the training).
+You can download the [cleaned data](https://huggingface.co/datasets/chaoyue7/Articulation-XL2.0) again or update it yourself by running: `python data_utils/update_npz_rm_issue_data.py`.
+Still remember to normalize skinning weights in your dataloader.
 - 2025.4.16: Release [weights](https://huggingface.co/Seed3D/MagicArticulate) for skeleton generation.
 - 2025.3.28: Release inference codes for skeleton generation.
 - 2025.3.20: Release preprocessed data of [Articulation-XL2.0](https://huggingface.co/datasets/chaoyue7/Articulation-XL2.0) (add vertex normals), we split it into training (46.7k) and testing set (2k).
 Try it now!!!